 The Data Governance Act (DGA) was published in the Official Journal of the European Union on 3 June 2022, after the Council approved the DGA on 16 May 2022.
 The DGA will apply in the Member States from 24 September 2023 onwards.
-Data intermediation services will have more time, until 24 September 2025, to comply with the rules.
+Data intermediation services providing services on 23 June 2022 will have more time, until 24 September 2025, to comply with the rules applicable to their services.

 The DGA aims to tackle the fact that data sharing remains limited within the European Union (EU).
 Therefore, it creates opportunities to make data available.
 It provides a framework to facilitate data sharing by companies, individuals and the public sector.
 The idea is that better use of data will lead to improvements for the general interest, including companies and citizens.